Case study: Volleyball World

 Clarity complemented this with page-level data such as heatmaps and session recordings.

-Here’s couple of slides from our analytics report showing how we did that.
+Here’s couple of slides from our analytics report showing how we combined the two.

 The lower graph on the GA4 slide shows large spikes in visitor numbers during the Volleyball Nations League (a flagship tournament for VBW) and the Paris Olympics.